To be more successful, stop competing*

 There’s another risk to competing too closely.
 When you’re focused on two or three direct competitors – watching their every move, adjusting in response – you develop tunnel vision.

-Think of the marketplaces disrupted out of left-field in recent years.
+Think of all the marketplaces disrupted out of left-field in recent years.
 The incumbents, busy with micro-adjustments against each other, never saw it coming.
 They were so focused on being incrementally better than the brand next door, they missed the one arriving from a completely different direction.

 Defining your own ground doesn’t just differentiate you from current competitors.
 It gives you the peripheral vision to see what’s coming next – because you’re thinking about what you stand for, not just what you’re reacting to.